brugr9/UEPluginVolumeCreator/README.md

 ### 3.3.
 File Size

-CT image data is expected to come in Hounsfield Units HU, where the use of a range of [-1000, 3095] is documented (cp.
-[DICOM, FAQ]).
+CT image data is expected to come in Hounsfield Units HU, where the use of a range of [-1024, 3071] is documented.
 These 4096 values can be represented by a twelve-digit binary number (12 bit, 2<sup>12</sup> = 4096).
-DICOM images therefore are stored as 12 bit data.
-Sometimes one also meet 16 bit data, that's why we also use 16 bit.
+DICOM images therefore are stored as 12 bit data (cp.
+[Radiopaedia, HU] and [DICOM, FAQ]).

+TODO: Sometimes one also meet 16 bit data, that's why we also use 16 bit.

 Let's assume we have a "Scalar Volume" as follows:

 * A Stack of 512 images of size 512 x 512 pixel per image = 512<sup>3</sup> pixel or voxel resp.
-* A single grayscale 16 bit channel: Grayscale G16 or "Half Float (R16F)" (1 channel, 16 bit); G: Hounsfield Units [-1000, 3095]
+* A single grayscale 16 bit channel: Grayscale G16 or "Half Float (R16F)" (1 channel, 16 bit); G: Hounsfield Units [-1024, 3071]
 * *Scalar Volume `T_SV_Volume` = 512<sup>3</sup> px x 1 x 16 bit/voxel = 134,217,728 voxel x 16 bit/voxel = 2,147,483,648 bit = 268,435,456 Byte = 256 MB*

 The Volume Texture file size in this example becomes 256 MB.